-CO1: To investigate the use of different semiconductor materials used in solar cell
+CO1: To discuss the aspects of use of different semiconductor materials in solar cells.

-CO2: To evaluate the techno-economic aspects of different photovoltaic technologies
+CO2: To dissipate the knowledge of economic aspects for different photovoltaic technologies.

-CO3: To design highly efficient commercial photovoltaic module.
+CO3: To discuss theories and parameters for designing highly efficient state of the art commercial photovoltaic system